colinrw/ActivPal-Portfolio/Predictive Analysis/visualizing_the_outcome_of_a_model.md

 <details><summary>Finding optimal n_estimators — Line Chart</summary>

-The following visualization displays the scores from a certain range.
+The following visualization displays the scores from a certain range, in this case (1-210).
 I wanted to find the best amount of iterations for this model.
-In some cases the `n_estimator` value of 2 gave the best results, this would be unlikely so I decided to start from 10 instead of 1.
+In some cases the `n_estimator` value of 2 gave the best results, this would be unlikely so in these cases I decided to start from 10 instead of 1.
 At first the amount of iterations was set to 100, but after analysing the results I saw that the scores were going up around the 100 mark.
-I decided to expand this to 200 to see if it went higher, but it didn't.
+I decided to expand this to 210 to see if it went higher, but it didn't.

 ![](../Images/predictive-analysis/n_estimators_results_plot.PNG)